certain/certain/sphinx/index.rst

 Configuration
 =============

-For information on the syntax and options available for configuring Certain, please see: :doc:`certain-cfg`
+For information on the syntax and options available for configuring Certain, please see: :doc:`certain-conf`

 There are 2 aspects to configuring Certain - configuring a **master**, and configuring the **clients**.